-- With regard to energy advice work there would be an awareness programme in primary schools on energy efficiency to educate pupils.
-This would be launched in September. - In relation to the role of schools in providing support, schools could make referrals to the Household Support Fund and ensure access to other support for those not eligible for free school meals.
+- In relation to the role of schools in providing support, schools could make referrals to the Household Support Fund and ensure access to other support for those not eligible for free school meals.
 Applications were open for the Easter Holiday Activity and Food Programme. - On Council support for Food Banks, Food Banks were run independently but supported by the food network coordinator in order to maximise supplies and volunteers.
 Food Bank demand had gone up, but no Food Banks had reported shortages with food.
-The numbers of Food Banks had remained stable. - In respect to those with no access to public funds, the aim was to make support as universal as possible so that those with no access to public funds could also receive fuel energy advice. - The Council aimed to reduce the stigma around seeking help by publicising data about the scale of the crisis.
+The numbers of Food Banks had remained stable. - In respect to those with no access to public funds, the aim was to make support as universal as possible so that those with no access to public funds could also receive help. - The Council aimed to reduce the stigma around seeking help by publicising data about the scale of the crisis.